camageddon/MCVanillaChunkLoader/README.md

 The default range is a square from 15000 to -15000 (corner to corner) however this can be sorted to your needs with the teleport.txt file.

 This script is primitive and requires Minecraft to be focused on screen and isn't the fastest, the sweet spot is around 14 seconds per run.
 This is best done on a separate computer.
+I haven't tested this on a HDD based PC, but even on a high end SSD with good PC specs overall this still takes **a while**.

 To restart the script at a certain point, trim the timings in teleport.txt to where you're up to and restart the script, back up the original teleport.txt in case your world needs a second run.